Mobile Logo in White

 Home

 Our lab unravels immune-brain crosstalk, spotlighting how inflammation drives neuropsychiatric and neurodevelopmental diseases.
 We focus on the kynurenine pathway as a key player shaping microglial activity, neuronal structure, behavior, and cognition.
-Pardon our dust we are building this website.

 Meet the Team